-Serving Misclassified Employees in California and Hayward
+Serving Misclassified Employees in Ventura County and California

 Independent contractors are often referred to as freelancers.
 They include workers who typically consult for or do business with multiple clients simultaneously.
 Independent contractors generally will have flexibility in negotiating when, where, and how they work.